stijn-dejongh/lovecraft_public_domain/raw_converts/soidd.md

    "Maybe that plague took off the best blood in Innsmouth.
 Anyway, they're a doubtful lot now--and there can't be more than 500 or 600 of them.
 The rich Marshes are as bad as any.
-I guess they're all what people call &lsquo;white trash' down South--lawless and sly, and full of secret doings.
+I guess they're all what people call "white trash' down South--lawless and sly, and full of secret doings.
 Lobster fishermen, mostly--exporting by truck.
 Nobody can ever keep track of 'em, and state school officials and census people have a devil of a time.
 That's why I wouldn't go at night